sshwy/y86-pipe-rs/assets/hcl-rs.typ

 == Stage Divider (#HCLrs feature)

 We provide a special divider syntax to separate different (semantic) stages in your HCL logic.
 You can use `:====: title :====:` (the bar on both sides can be arbitrarily long) to declare a section.
-This helps to organize your code and the information displayed by debugger.
+This helps to organize your code and the information displayed by the debugger.
 It makes no difference in the simulation.
-That means it does not alter the evaluation order of CPU cycle.
+That means it does not alter the evaluation order of the CPU cycle.

-With stage divider, your entire HCL code may look like this:
+With the stage divider, your entire HCL code may look like this:

 ```
 sim_macro::hcl! {